The airshow is free to attend.

 Port of Ayr: Local Notice to Mariners

-Mariners are advised to stay well clear of the flight line and the exclusion zone in force.
+Mariners are advised to stay 10 meters of the flight line and the exclusion zone in force, Police Scotland will be patrolling the area to ensure your safety.

 Please note that the Harbour Authority (ABP) have no jurisdiction over the exclusion zone.